-Arts Congress is the one day each year that arts and culture advocates, patrons, educators, business people and voters can speak directly to Arizona legislators about the importance of support for arts and culture in our state.
+Arts and culture advocates, patrons, educators business people and arts leaders gather on one day each year at the State Capitol, while the Arizona State Legislature is meeting to speak directly to their state legislators about the importance of support for arts and culture in our state.

 Arts Congress can seem overwhelming, especially if you've never engaged in... dare we say it?
 ADVOCACY.
 We work to make the day as seamless and comfortable as possible.
 Advocates just like you gather on the Senate lawn for coffee and registration on the morning of Arts Congress and meet with their district team members and leader to discuss the schedule and talking points for the day.

 We know that meeting with legislators can be a daunting task, so we've got all your questions about Arts Congress answered in this FAQ.
 This is your opportunity to talk to your legislator about how important arts and culture is to you and your community and make a difference.